nightroman/FarNet/Vessel/README.md

 # Vessel

 Vessel is the FarNet module for Far Manager.
-It provides smart history of files and folders.
+It provides smart history of files, folders, commands.

 **Module**